 Tuesday, August 15, 2006

 If you can find a copy, I highly recommend Game Theory’s 1990 best-of Tinker To Evers To Chance.
-In addition to presenting some of the best material from their wonderful Enigma albums, it also has some re-recorded versions of early material.
-That’s where this 1989 re-recording of "Beach State Rocking" comes from.
-Michael Quercio of The Three O'clock played bass in the final edition of Game Theory that recorded this.
+In addition to presenting some of the best material from their wonderful Enigma albums, it also has some re-recorded versions of early material, including a 1989 re-recording of his early band Alternate Learning's "Beach State Rocking."
+Michael Quercio of The Three O'clock played bass in the that final edition of Game Theory.
 After that line-up (the last of many) fell apart, Miller retired the Game Theory moniker only to record the exact same type of music under the name The Loud Family with a similar rotating cast of extras.
 Free downloads from The Loud Family and Game Theory are available at the Loud Family website.

-Also on the Loud Family website (as if to prove my theory about nerds and lists) Scott Miller lists of his 20 favorite albums for every year from 1965 to 1999.
+Also on the Loud Family website Scott Miller lists of his 20 favorite albums for every year from 1965 to 1999.
 (By the way, although I am not a list maker myself, I actually think Scott's lists are pretty cool.
-First off, he is not assuming a bogus position of authority, he's just listing just what he likes, which is a lot more interesting anyway.)
+First off, he doesn't assuming a position of authority, he's just lists just what he likes, which is a lot more interesting anyway.)
 Also on the Loud Family website is Scott’s rather sad answer as to why no Game Theory albums are currently available.

 Apparently Pitchfork is counting down the “200 Greatest Songs of the 1960s” this week.
 I’m not going to argue with their list, although as my friend Adam pointed out, the fact that they ranked The Byrds “Eight Miles High” at #105, behind King Crimson’s “21st Century Schizoid Man” probably says a lot about the perception of pop music within elite indie music circles these days.

 Instead of nitpicking, I just want to ask a simple question: Why?